tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    >>> pcm_data.close()
    >>> outfile.close()

+.. function:: pcm_cmp(pcmreader1, pcmreader2)

+   This function takes two :class:`PCMReader` objects and compares their PCM output.
+   Returns ``True`` if that output matches exactly, ``False`` if not.

+.. function:: stripped_pcm_cmp(pcmreader1, pcmreader2)

+   This function takes two :class:`PCMReader` objects and compares their PCM output after stripping any 0 samples from the beginning and end of each.
+   Returns ``True`` if the remaining output matches exactly, ``False`` if not.

+.. function:: pcm_split(pcmreader, pcm_lengths)

+   Takes a :class:`PCMReader` object and list of PCM sample length integers.
+   Returns an iterator of new :class:`PCMReader` objects, each limited to the given lengths.
+   The original pcmreader is closed upon the iterator's completion.

+.. function:: calculate_replay_gain(audiofiles)

+   Takes a list of :class:`AudioFile`-compatible objects.
+   Returns an iterator of
+   ``(audiofile, track_gain, track_peak, album_gain, album_peak)``
+   tuples or raises :exc:`ValueError` if a problem occurs during calculation.

+.. function:: read_metadata_file(path)

+   Given a path to a FreeDB XMCD file or MusicBrainz XML file, returns an :class:`AlbumMetaData`-compatible object or raises a :exc:`MetaDataFileException` if the file cannot be read or parsed correctly.

 .. function:: read_sheet(filename)

    Reads a Cuesheet-compatible file such as :class:`toc.TOCFile` or :class:`cue.Cuesheet` or raises :exc:`SheetException` if the file cannot be opened, identified or parsed correctly.

+.. function:: find_glade_file(glade_filename)

+   Given a Glade filename, search various system directories for the full path to an existing file.
+   Raises :exc:`IOError` if the file cannot be found.

 AudioFile Objects
 -----------------